jitsi/sdp-interop/README.md

 sdp-interop is a reusable npm module that offers the two simple methods:

-* `toPlanA(sdp)` that takes an SDP string and transforms it into a Unified Plan SDP.
+* `toUnifiedPlan(sdp)` that takes an SDP string and transforms it into a Unified Plan SDP.
 * `toPlanB(sdp)` that, not surprisingly, takes an SDP string and transforms it to Plan B SDP.